Maksymiliann/Team-5Pebbles/index.md

 ## Genre Analysis
 4.⁠ ⁠(2) *Genre Analysis* Preferences for movie genres among actors of different zodiac signs: ① Calculate the distribution of different genre ② Calculate the genre distribution of each sign ③ Divide the two proportion ④ use statstical method to test if the trends are significant.

-# 7. Is the zodiac distribution within a specific movie genre significantly different from the overall zodiac distribution?
+# 7. Do Zodiac Signs Shape Their Starring Roles in Movie Genres?

-Methodology:
+Amid the endless reels of cinematic storytelling, a fascinating question beckons: Are certain zodiac signs more likely to shine in specific movie genres?
+By delving into the intersection of astrology and cinema, we sought to uncover whether the distribution of zodiac signs within a given genre deviates significantly from the overall zodiac distribution across all films.

-1. Calculate the overall zodiac distribution across all movies.
+## The Methodology: Mapping the Stars by Genre

-2. Calculate the zodia distribution of a certain movie genre (for example, Action movies)
+To tackle this question, we employed a structured approach:

-3. Use chi-squared test to see if these two distributions are significantly different, and to see what contributes to this difference.
+1. Overall Zodiac Distribution: First, we calculated the distribution of zodiac signs across all movies in the dataset, creating a benchmark.

-Chi-squared test procedures, take the Action films as the example,
+2. Genre-Specific Zodiac Distribution: Next, we focused on individual genres—beginning with Action films as an example—to determine their unique zodiac makeup.

-we have the chi-square value of 48.84, which is sufficiently large to say that at the 95% confidence level, the zodiac distribution within action films significantly different from the overall zodiac distribution.
+3. Chi-Squared Test: Finally, we used a chi-squared test to compare these distributions, assessing whether the genre-specific zodiac spread significantly deviates from the overall benchmark.

-Then we looked into  which zodiac signs contribute most to the observed differences by examining the chi-squared statistic for each genre-zodiac cell, as is shown in step 5.
+## Action Films: A Case Study

-   Larger results indicate greater contributions to the chi-squared statistic.
+The chi-squared test for Action films revealed a chi-square statistic of 48.84, which is large enough to conclude—at a 95% confidence level—that the zodiac distribution within Action films significantly differs from the overall distribution.

-   Here are the top 3 Chi-Square Statistics,
+We then drilled down to identify the zodiac signs contributing most to this divergence.
+Here are the top contributors:

    | Zodiac Sign | Action |
    |-------------|--------|